Which Two White Paint Colors Go Together?

 Oh, these two are in a PASSIONATE love affair.
 But there’s one very important detail in their relationship…Extra White MUST be the trim/cabinet color; Alabaster must be the wall color.
 You can’t reverse this, or you’ll end up with yellow trim/cabinets against your Extra White walls.

-Extra White and Alabaster go together because, while Extra White as a wall color can be cool, as a trim or cabinet color (thanks to the formulation of these paints), it leans a tiny bit warm.
-This bit of warmth has it coordinating with Alabaster and its soft creamy white warmth quite well.
+Extra White and Alabaster pair well together because, while Extra White as a wall color can be cool, as a trim or cabinet color (thanks to the formulation of these paints), it leans slightly warm.
+This bit of warmth coordinates with Alabaster and its soft, creamy white warmth quite well.

 Sherwin Williams Alabaster and Extra white paint color on trims and walls, dark wood floor, hallway with doors.
 Kylie M Online Paint consulting client photo